American and Delta join United in eliminating most change fees

 “We’ve said before that we need to approach flexibility differently than this industry has in the past, and today’s announcement builds on that promise to ensure we’re offering industry-leading flexibility, space and care to our customers,” Delta chief executive Ed Bastian said in a release announcing the change.
 “We want our customers to book and travel with peace of mind, knowing that we’ll continue evaluating our policies to maintain the high standard of flexibility they expect.”

-American will eliminate change fees for domestic and short-haul international tickets for its premium-class travelers and for most of those traveling in their economy cabin.
+American will eliminate change fees for domestic and short-haul international tickets for its premium-class travelers and for most of those traveling in the economy cabin.
 Starting Oct.
 1, it also will allow passengers to fly standby on earlier flights to the same destination free.

-“American is offering more flexibility and ease than ever before, should travel plans change,” chief revenue officer Vasu Raja said in a news release.
+“American is offering more flexibility and ease than ever before, should travel plans change,” Chief Revenue Officer Vasu Raja said in a news release.
 “By eliminating change fees, giving customers an opportunity to get where they want to go faster with free same-day standby on earlier flights and providing access to upgrades and seats for all fare types, we’re giving customers the freedom to make their own choices when traveling with American.”

 American said it also will offer travelers who buy the cheapest basic economy tickets the ability to add options, including priority boarding or seat upgrades, for an additional fee.